Tuning Legged Locomotion Controllers via Safe Bayesian Optimization: Problem Setting

 In this work, we formalize the tuning process as a constrained optimization problem:

-where $g$ is an objective function, $q_i$ are the constraints with $\setI_q = \{1, \dots, c\}$, and $\Theta$ is a compact set of parameters over which we optimize.
+where $g$ is an objective function (or reward function), $q_i$ are constraints with $\setI_q = \{1, \dots, c\}$, and $\Theta$ is a compact set of parameters over which we optimize.
 Since the true dynamics are unknown, we cannot solve \cref{eq:problem_formulation} directly.
 Instead, we interact with the robot to learn $g(\vtheta)$ and $q_i(\vtheta)$, and solve the optimization problem in a black-box fashion.
 As we interact directly with the robot hardware, it is important that the learning process is sample-efficient and safe, i.e., constraints $q_i$ are not violated during learning.
-To this end, we use the model-free safe learning algorithm \gosafeopt.

-\paragraph{Extension to multiple gait patterns} \looseness=-1 We expand the applicability of our method to support a range of quadrupedal gait patterns and enable smooth online transitions among them.
-Each specific gait pattern demonstrates unique dynamic properties, therefore, the optimal feedback parameters $\vtheta$ vary depending on the gait pattern in question.
+\paragraph{Extension to a contextual setting} \looseness=-1 Our goal is to find optimal control gains specific to individual gait patterns and facilitate seamless online transitions across various gaits.
+Each gait pattern demonstrates unique dynamic properties.
+Therefore, the optimal feedback parameters $\vtheta$ vary depending on the gait pattern in question.
 We consider gaits as \emph{contexts} $\vz$ from a (not necessarily finite) set of contexts $\setZ$~\cite{contextualBO}.
-Contexts are essentially external variables specified by the user and remain untouched by the optimization process.
-We broaden our initial problem formulation from \Cref{eq:problem_formulation} to include these contexts;
+Contexts are essentially external variables specified by the user.
+We broaden our initial problem formulation from \Cref{eq:problem_formulation} to accommodate these contexts;

-where $\vz \in \setZ$ is the context, which in our scenario, is the gait pattern of interest.
+where $\vz \in \setZ$ is the context, which in our scenario, is the parameters of the gait of interest.

-It is noteworthy that the prior work by \citet{sukhija2023gosafeopt} only introduces \gosafeopt for the non-contextual setting.
-In this work, we extend it to the contextual case and give safety as well as optimality guarantees.